HarithKK/JSwarm/README.md

 # JarSwarm

-JarSwarm is the java based natural inspired optimization library.
+J-Swarm is the java based natural inspired optimization library.
 This is intended for researches, software engineers, developers and students who would like to use natural inspired optimization to solve their optimization problems.